L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 The second construction (Proposition 7.1; Conjecture 7.3) describes all elements of a series in terms of the minimal component of this series.
 Proposition 7.1 is conditional, it depends on Conjecture 0.2.4.

-It turns out that Conjecture 0.2.4 and polynomials $H_{i\be,1}$ for $n=1$ play an important role in the second construction, as well as in the construction of the odd lift, see Corollary 10.4.
-This is wonderful, because a priori polynomials $D(m,i)$ "do not know" that they come from the theory of Carlitz modules, and that there is some relation between them and $H_{i\be,1}$.
+It turns out that Conjecture 0.2.4 and polynomials $H_{i\g j,21}$ for $q=2$, $n=1$ play an important role in the second construction, as well as in the construction of the odd lift, see Corollary 10.4.
+This is wonderful, because a priori polynomials $D(m,i)$ "do not know" that they come from the theory of Carlitz modules, and that there is some relation between them and $H_{i\g j,21}$.

 {\bf 0.4.
+Subjects of further research.} (1) It is desirable to continue computer calculations of [GL16], Section 6, for the case $q=3$, $n=1$.
+Are there $P\in \n F_3[\th]$ such that $r_1(P)>6$?
+Are there more $P\in \n F_3[\th]$ such that $r_1(P)=6$?
+What are the dimensions of $X_1(3,1,m,i)_{fc}$ for $i=1$ and 2 (for other $i$ the calculation can be too difficult), or, at least, what are their growths as $m\to\infty$?

-Subjects of further research.} (1) To prove all conjectures of the present paper.
+(2) To prove all conjectures of the present paper.
 Particularly, we should either prove Conjecture 0.2.4, or find an independent proof of Proposition 7.1 and Conjecture 7.3.
 Also, we should prove that Theorem 5.6 gives an exhaustive description of irreducible components, i.e. prove Conjecture 5.10.

-(2) To find more properties of varieties $X(m,i)$ and their irreducible components.
-For example, from one side, they are surjective images of powers of $P^1$.
-From another side, there are some tautological sheaves on them (see 1.4).
-We should find these sheaves in terms of $O(n)$ on $P^1$.
+(3) To find more properties of varieties $X(m,i)$ and their irreducible components.
+For example, from one side, they are surjective images of powers of $\n P^1$.
+From another side, there are some tautological sheaves on them (see 1.5).
+We should find these sheaves in terms of $O(n)$ on $\n P^1$.

-(3) Generalize the results of the present paper to other $q$ and $n$ (i.e. to the case $q$, $n$ arbitrary, $T=\infty$, characteristic 0), first to the case $q=3$, $n=1$ --- the first non-trivial case of Question 0.0.3.
-Most likely we shall have to use ternary trees for their description, instead of binary trees.
+(4) Generalize the results of the present paper to other $q$ and $n$ (i.e. to the case $q$, $n$ arbitrary, $T=\infty$, characteristic 0), first to the case $q=3$, $n=1$ --- the first non-trivial case of Problem 0.0.2.
+Most likely we shall have to use $q$-ary trees for their description, instead of binary trees.
 Here the situation is more complicated, because the statement of Conjecture 0.2.4 should be modified.
-Particularly, we should study varieties of zeroes of $H_{i\be}$ and not only of $D(m,i)$.
+Particularly, we should study varieties of zeroes of $H_{i\g j}$ and not only of $D(m,i)$.